Snowflake-Labs/sansshell/proxy/README.md

 ## Overview

-The Sansshell proxy is a standalone, optional component from the Sanshell server, which can be deployed to act as an intermediary between clients and Sansshell instances.
+The Sansshell proxy is a standalone, optional component from the Sansshell server, which can be deployed to act as an intermediary between clients and Sansshell instances.

 It is designed to enable larger deployments of Sansshell by providing:
- - a 'gateway' which can bridge connectivity to Sanshell instances to which clients may not have network visibility.
+ - a 'gateway' which can bridge connectivity to Sansshell instances to which clients may not have network visibility.
  - a centralized 'choke point' for logging and enforcement of fine-grained policy that may need to change rapidly.